mlittle7730/mlittle7730.github.io/index.md

 ### *Outcome 1*

 I employed strategies for building collaborative environments by pushing my code to a git repository.
-I also met this course outcome by reviewing the code and applying changes where needed through the review and commenting out each new change.
+I also met this course outcome by reviewing the code and applying changes where needed through the review process and commenting out each new change.
 I also Modularized the code, since it is now running through an object oriented design, other coders can easily jump in and add new functionality.
-I listed TO-DO's each time I was going to start and each time I finished a session of updates for the code.
+I listed TO-DO's each time I was going to start and each time I finished a session of updates for the code, this way if changes are being integrated throughoutn the code, team memebers can build onto it.

 ### *Outcome 2*